| UNDER

 the Ahnaberg at the north end of the city at that time, the

 Ahnaberger monastery.
+After

 the final overthrowing Hessen von Thuringia, the new Landgrave